Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Performance and Advantages

-\textbf{Key advantages:} According to the above-discussions, the advantages of HSFL and HFSL are summarized as follows: \begin{itemize} \item Training cost reduction: Compared with FL/SL, HSFL/HFSL can greatly reduce the communication cost and training time, while HSFL works better for training large size models, rather than HFSL, upon considering a large number of clients. \item Communication efficiency improvement: Spectrum can be efficiently reused as benefited by in-band D2D communication mode with an appropriate resource sharing scheme. \item Data-efficient training: HSFL can alleviate the loss caused by possible model transmission failures, while take good use of the local models trained by clients.
-In addition, HFSL can facilitate more clients with limited computation resources to participate in each global training round, thanks to the property of parallelism.
-Besides, D2D communications and multi-layer hybrid network architecture will greatly expand the client coverage of the servers, and more training data can be efficiently utilized. \item Good adaptation in time-varying network topology: Based on the hybrid network architecture, HSFL and HFSL can adapt well to the dynamic network environment (e.g., caused by the mobility of clients), and achieves good stability during the training process. \item High privacy protection: HSFL and HFSL enable clients to train or transmit partial models, which thus reduce the possibility of privacy disclosure incurred by malicious attacking or eavesdropping. \end{itemize}
+According to the above-discussions, the advantages of HSFL and HFSL are summarized as follows: \begin{itemize} \item \textbf{Training cost reduction}: When compared to FL\/SL, both HSFL and HFSL can significantly reduce communication costs and training time.
+However, HSFL is more effective for training large-sized models, especially when dealing with a large number of clients, in contrast to HFSL. \item \textbf{Communication efficiency improvement}: Wireless spectrum resources can be efficiently reused through the in-band D2D communication mode for D2D and cellular clients, aided by an appropriate resource sharing scheme. \item \textbf{Data-efficient training}: HSFL can mitigate potential model transmission failures and make effective use of the local models trained by clients.
+Furthermore, HFSL can enable the participation of more clients with limited computational resources in each global training round, thanks to its parallelism capability.
+Additionally, the integration of D2D communications and a multi-layer hybrid network architecture significantly enhances server-client coverage and boosts the efficient utilization of training data. \item \textbf{Good adaptation in time-varying network topology}: Leveraging the hybrid network architecture, both HSFL and HFSL demonstrate strong adaptability to dynamic network conditions, including those resulting from client mobility, and they achieve excellent stability throughout the training process. \item \textbf{High privacy protection}: HSFL and HFSL empower clients to train or transmit partial models, thereby diminishing the likelihood of privacy disclosure resulting from malicious attacks or eavesdropping. \end{itemize}

 \